enqueuer-land/enqueuer/README.md

 A publisher action is triggered by enqueuer itself.
 It **acts** whereas a [subscription](#subscription) **reacts**.
 It publishes something, it writes, it enqueues, hits and endpoint...
 These kinds of actions.

+##### publisher attributes
-Every publisher has its own properties, depending on its protocol and implementation, but usually, they all have these properties.
+Every publisher has its own properties, depending on its protocol and implementation.
+These are the publisher attributes:

 **name**
 Defaults to publisher index.